 - Ivoirienne de Transports Aériens (cargo airliner)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Statistics from the International Monetary Fund put Ivory Coast’s average unemployment rate at 3.5% for 2021, same as the average 3.5% in 2020.
+Statistics from Trading Economics put Ivory Coast’s average unemployment rate at 2.6% for 2022, down from the average 2.8% in 2021.

 Ivory Coast’s capital city is Yamoussoukro, which is also home to the world’s highest domed church.